sophrs/population-chart/README.md

 ### `npm run cypress:open`

-Will run the cypress e2e tests
+Will run the cypress e2e tests ( the app needs to be running on localhost:3000 for tests to run)

 ### `npm run build`